-§6-9C-2A.
+§6-9D-3.
 Auditable Condition of Local Governments.

-The State Auditor or designee may determine that a local government's accounts, records, files, or reports have not been maintained in accordance with §6-9-2 of this code.
+Notwithstanding the powers and duties granted to the State Auditor in §6-6-1 et seq. the State Auditor or designee may determine that a local government's accounts, records, files, or reports have not been maintained in accordance with §6-9-2 of this code.
 The State Auditor or designee shall notify the local government, in writing, of the deficiencies present and the action necessary to present the accounts, records, files, or reports in an auditable condition.
 Furthermore, the State Auditor or designee may prescribe the deadline for the local government in completing the necessary action and institute a fiscal monitoring plan to improve the local government's financial records.

-§6-9C-3.
+§6-9D-4.
 Initiating fiscal watch review.

-A local government may undergo a fiscal watch review to determine whether it is approaching a state of fiscal emergency.
-A fiscal watch review shall be initiated by a written request to the State Auditor or a designee from the governing body when duly authorized by a majority of the legislative authority; or may be initiated by the State Auditor or a designee if conditions for a fiscal watch have been determined to exist.
-Fiscal watch conditions include but are not limited to (a) the inability of a local government to meet financial obligations (b) the lack of adequate financial records necessary to conduct an examination pursuant to §6-9-1 et seq. of this code (c) an examination pursuant to §6-9-1 et seq. of this code would cause an undue financial burden to the local government.
-The State Auditor or a designee will notify the local government when a fiscal watch review will or will not be conducted.
-The State Auditor's Office will perform the fiscal watch review, which may be substituted for an examination, as required by §6-9-1 et seq. of this code at the discretion of the State Auditor or a designee.
-Furthermore, all working papers acquired or created to produce the fiscal watch review shall be considered confidential pursuant to §6-9-9b of this code.
+(a) A local government may undergo a fiscal watch review by the State Auditor to determine whether it is approaching a state of fiscal emergency.
+A fiscal watch review shall be initiated by a written request to the State Auditor or a designee from the governing body when duly authorized by a majority of the members of such body; or may be initiated by the State Auditor or a designee if conditions for a fiscal watch have been determined to exist.
+Fiscal watch conditions include but are not limited to: (1) The inability of a local government to meet financial obligations; (2) the lack of adequate financial records necessary to conduct an examination

+- pursuant to §6-9-1 et seq. of this code; or (3) an examination pursuant to §6-9-1 et seq. of this code would cause an undue financial burden to the local government. - (b) The State Auditor or a designee will notify the local government when a fiscal watch review will or will not be conducted.
+The State Auditor's Office will perform the fiscal watch review, which may be substituted for an examination, as required by §6-9-1 et seq. of this code at the discretion of the State Auditor or a designee. - (c) All working papers acquired or created to produce the fiscal watch review shall be considered confidential pursuant to §6-9-9b of this code.

-§6-9C-4.
+§6-9D-5.
 Guidelines for identifying potential for declarations of fiscal watch or fiscal emergency; rulemaking authority.

-(a) The State Auditor or a designee shall propose rules for legislative approval in accordance with the provisions of §29A-3-1 et seq. of this code, setting forth guidelines for identifying fiscal practices and budgetary conditions of local government that, if uncorrected, could result in declaration of a fiscal watch or fiscal emergency.

-(b) If the State Auditor or a designee determines that a local government is engaging in any of those practices or that any of those conditions exist, the State Auditor or a designee may declare the local government to be under a fiscal watch.

-(c) The State Auditor or a designee, may visit and inspect any local government that is declared to be under a fiscal watch.
+- (a) The State Auditor or a designee shall propose rules for legislative approval in accordance with the provisions of §29A-3-1 et seq. of this code, setting forth guidelines for identifying fiscal practices and budgetary conditions of local government that, if uncorrected, could result in declaration of a fiscal watch or fiscal emergency. - (b) If the State Auditor or a designee determines that a local government is engaging in any of the practices set forth in the legislative rule promulgated pursuant to the provisions of this section or that any of those conditions exist, the State Auditor or a designee may declare the local government to be under a fiscal watch. - (c) The State Auditor or a designee, may visit and inspect any local government that is declared to be under a fiscal watch.
 The State Auditor or a designee may provide technical assistance to the local government in implementing proposals to eliminate the practices or budgetary conditions that prompted the declaration of fiscal watch and may make recommendations concerning those proposals.